-Electronic Environments: One class meeting per week, or half of your time in class, is scheduled in a networked classroom, providing opportunity for you to improve your integration of technology into the drafting and revising process under the guidance of your instructor.
+Electronic Environments: Half of your time in class is scheduled in a networked classroom, providing opportunity for you to improve your integration of technology into the drafting and revising process under the guidance of your instructor.
+This is known as lab time and will be arranged by the instructor.
+You must have your Stark State College login and your Jackson login.